-What is Sales Forecasting?
+What is a Sales Forecasting?

-It consists of important data that can be used by Managers to estimate their business, directors to anticipate department sales.
-This data is shared among the company leaders along with the board members and stockholders as well.
+It consists of important data that can be used by managers to estimate their business, and directors to anticipate department sales.
+This data is shared with the company leaders along with the board members and stockholders.

 Importance of Sales Forecasting